How to setup a Q Root Node

 Add your Root Node to https://stats.qtestnet.org

-If you want your root node to report to the network statistics, you can add an additional flag to the node entrypoint within file /rootnode/docker-compose.yaml
+If you want your root node to report to the network statistics, you can add an additional flag to the node entrypoint within file /testnet-rootnode/docker-compose.yaml

 , it should look like this: